AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates as Extension Methods of Knowledgebases

 Predicates can be represented as simple extension methods which extend a knowledgebase interface.
-This technique provides numerous benefits including simplifying organizing collections of predicates, using namespaces, in .NET assemblies.
-Developers could access their desired predicates, including with IntelliSense features, by using namespaces in source-code files.
+This technique can provide numerous benefits including simplifying organizing large collections of predicates, using namespaces, in one or more .NET assemblies.
+Developers could access their desired predicates, compatibly with IntelliSense features, by using namespaces in source-code files.

 ```cs
 public static partial class ExampleModule